 Welcome to Southwestern Middle School

 Many opportunities are available for students within the school day and beyond.
-Southwestern provides ample chances for students to gain exposure and develop skills in STEM areas.
 Literacy is taught across the curriculum, and the dedicated and caring teaching staff uses student data to drive instruction.
 Students are each equipped with Chromebooks, which helps Southwestern create a 21st century learning environment.

-SMS offers students a chance to participate in a variety of clubs such as Robotics, Student Council, National Junior Honor Society, and Wildcats for Change.
-The Bands and Choirs also provide many co-curricular opportunities for students to develop their musical abilities.
+Southwestern offers students a chance to participate in a variety of clubs such as Student Council, National Junior Honor Society, and Wildcats for Change.
+The Bands and Choirs also provide many curricular and co-curricular opportunities for students to develop their musical abilities.
 Southwestern competes in eight sports throughout the school year.

 - School-wide Assessments